Parallel Mapper: Preliminaries and Definitions

+Observe that the different covers for $[a,b]$ give various ``resolution'' of the graph $N_1(f^{\star}(\mathcal{U}))$.
 The idea of mapper presented in Definition \ref{nerve} can be generalized to encompass a larger set of problems.
 One can replace the interval $[a,b]$ in Definition \ref{nerve} by any parametization domain $Z$ to obtain more sophisticated insights on the data $X$.
 This requires introducing the definition of a nerve of a cover of a topological space. \begin{definition} Let $X$ be a topological space and let $\mathcal{U}$ be a finite cover for $X$.
 The nerve of $\mathcal{U}$ is the abstract simplicial complex $N(\mathcal{U})$ whose vertices are the elements of $\mathcal{U}$ and whose simplicies are the finite subcollections ${A_1,....,A_k}$ of $\mathcal{U}$ such that : $A_1 \cap ... \cap A_k \neq\emptyset$.

 \end{definition} In this paper we will deal with nerves of multiple topological spaces simultaneously.
 For this reason we will sometimes refer to the nerve of a cover $\mathcal{U}$ of a space $X$ by $N(X,\mathcal{U})$.
 Figure \ref{nerve1212} shows an illustrative example of nerve on a topological space $X$.
 We will denote the vertex in $N(\mathcal{U})$ that corresponds to an open set $A$ in $\mathcal{U}$ by $v_{A}$.

 Let $f:X\longrightarrow Z$ be a continuous map between two topological spaces $X$ and $Z$.
 Let $\mathcal{U}$ be a finite cover of $Z$.
 The cover that consists of $f^{-1}(U)$ for all open sets $U \in \mathcal{U}$ will be called the \textit{pullback} of $\mathcal{U}$ under $f$ and will be denoted by $f^{*}(\mathcal{U})$.
 A continuous map $f:X\longrightarrow Z$ is said to be \textit{well-behaved} if the inverse image of any path-connected set $U$ in $Z$, consists of finitely many path-connected sets in $X$ \cite{dey2016multiscale}.
 All maps in this paper will be assumed to be well-behaved. \begin{definition} Let $f:X\longrightarrow Z$ be a continuous map between two topological space $X$ and $Z$.
 Let $\mathcal{U}$ be a finite cover for $Z$.
 The Mapper of $f$ and $\mathcal{U}$, denoted by $M(f,\mathcal{U})$, is the nerve $N(f^{*}{\mathcal{U}})$. \end{definition}